Small group tour of Eastern and Central Australia

 Articles about Australia published by Odyssey Traveller:

-We visit the Stockman’s hall of fame, a with a of Longreach and a visit to the Qantas founder’s museum.
+We visit the Stockman’s hall of fame, a escorted tour with a local guide of Longreach and a visit to the Qantas founder’s museum.

 Longreach was one of the founding centres for Qantas, technically QANTAS was founded in Winton.